[?] Subscribe To This Site

 Installing laminate on top stair to carpet.

-Installing hardwood flooring on stairs is basically the same as installing laminate flooring on stairs.
+Installing hardwood flooring is basically the same as installing laminate flooring on stairs.
 The difference is usually the stair noses.
-Laminate stair noses are mostly the over lapping type.
-Hardwood stair noses use the tongue and groove system, makes the stair nose flush withe the hardwood on each stair.
+Laminate stair noses are mostly the lapping type.
+Hardwood stair uses the tongue and groove system, making the stair nose flush with the hardwood on each stair.

-Although some of the laminate flooring manufacturers are developing a stair nose that is flush with the laminate tread.
+Although some of the laminate flooring manufacturers are developing a flush with the laminate tread.
 This new type of stair nose I saw is made of metal with the wood grain to match the flooring.

 Here is a list of the basic stair components that make up the staircase.